peters/mongodb-ssl/README.md

-# Mongodb with openssl support on Windows.
+# Mongodb with openssl support

 Building mongodb with openssl support on Windows is not for the faint hearted.
 This short tutorial teaches you how to do it.

 # Prebuilt binaries